kingstinct/react-native-device-activity/README.md

       "react-native-device-activity",
       {
         "appleTeamId": "<YOUR_TEAM_ID>",
+        "appGroup": "group.<YOUR_APP_GROUP_NAME>",
       }
     ]
   ],
   ```

 The Swift files for the iOS target will be copied to your local `/targets` directory.
-You might want to add it to your .gitignore.
+You might want to add it to your .gitignore (or if you have other targets in there, you might want to specifically add the three targets added by this library).

-⚠️ Please note that you need to apply to [apply to use this API](https://developer.apple.com/contact/request/family-controls-distribution) before launching it in AppStore
+For Expo to be able to automatically handle provisioning you need to specify extra.eas.build.experimental.ios.appExtensions in your app.json/app.config.ts [as seen here](https://github.com/Intentional-Digital/react-native-device-activity/blob/main/example/app.json#L57).

+## Customize native code

+You can potentially modify the targets manually, although you risk the library and your app code diverging.
+If you want to disable the automatic copying of the targets, you can set `copyToTargetFolder` to `false` in the plugin configuration [as seen here](https://github.com/Intentional-Digital/react-native-device-activity/blob/main/example/app.json#L53).

 # Installation in bare React Native projects